Warren Jackson Pledger

-Warren Jackson (Jack) Pledger is a molecular cell biologist who is a Professor, Department of Surgery, University of Utah School of Medicine and a member of the Cell Response and Regulation Program, Huntsman Cancer Institute.
+Warren Jackson Pledger is a molecular cell biologist who is the Associate Director for Basic Sciences, Tampa General Hospital Cancer Institute and Professor, Department of Molecular Medicine, Morsani College of Medicine, USF Health in Tampa, Florida.
+He had been a Professor, Department of Surgery, University of Utah School of Medicine and a member of the Cell Response and Regulation Program, Huntsman Cancer Institute.
 He was the Associate Center Director for Basic Science at the Moffitt Cancer Center and Research Institute.
 He has held academic appointments and tenure at the University of North Carolina School of Medicine (Assistant and Associate Professor of Pharmacology and Program Leader of the Cell Biology Program at the Lineberger Cancer Center), Vanderbilt University School of Medicine (Professor of Cell Biology) and the University of South Florida College of Medicine (Professor of Biochemistry and Oncology).

 Background

 Pledger was born in Philadelphia, Pennsylvania, and was reared in Texas.
 He earned his Bachelor's and master's degrees in biology from the University of Houston.
 He completed his graduate work at Purdue University, where he received a Ph.D. in Molecular Biology.
 He had postdoctoral fellowships at the University of Texas/M.D.
 Anderson Cancer Center in Houston and the Dana Farber Cancer Institute in Boston.